Devotions

 A Faded Message

 The man pulled up to the stop sign.
-With the engine still running, he opened the door, hurried over to a telephone pole, stapled something on it, rushed back to his car, slammed the door and sped away.
-His behavior aroused my curiosity.
-What did he post?
-Surely it must be something of great importance! […]
+With the engine still running, he opened the door, hurried over to a telephone pole, stapled something on it, rushed back to […]

 Read More